JacquesBeets/WinSenseConnect/readme.md

 If you encounter issues:

-1. Check the log file at `C:\MQTTPowershellService.log`.
+1. Check the log file `MQTTPowershellService.log` in the same directory as the executable.
 2. Ensure your MQTT broker is running and accessible.
-3. Verify that the PowerShell scripts exist at the paths specified in `config.json`.
+3. Verify that the PowerShell scripts exist in the `scripts` folder.
 4. Check that the service is running:

    ```powershell